 Holiday Stunt Show in Avengers Campus

-There's a new Avengers Assemble holiday stunt show on select days (Monday through Wednesday) and it's filled with Christmas fun, I mean puns.
+The Avengers Assemble holiday stunt show is back in 2022.
+It is filled with Christmas fun, I mean puns.
 Clint Barton and Kate Bishop of "Hawkeye," take on the Tracksuit Mafia (villains in the Disney+ show) and appear with other Avengers who arrive just in time for a holiday group photo.
-There are new stunts, props and a holiday soundtrack to this show performance.

-Finally, put a magical finale on your night (during most seasons, but not this year) with World of Color – Season of Light.
-The show will put you in an electrifying Christmas spirit for sure.
-Some nights have two shows.
+Finally, put a magical finale on your night with World of Color – Season of Light.
+It returns for 2022!
+The show will put you in an electrifying Christmas spirit for sure. most nights have two shows.
+There is no show Nov.
+16, 2022, because the park closes early.
+You can join the virtual queue for the viewing area at noon each day.
+The second show is less crowded (and you can view it after fireworks if park hopping).